Who Will Remember You?

-Before I decided to write this here and now I had told only a very few people this story because it is so personal.
+Before I decided to write this story I had told only a very few people because it is so personal.
 It is now over thirty five years since this happened and even though I can still recall almost every detail it seems like a dream to me now.
 But in all the detail I do still remember, there is one thing I cannot remember.

 I cannot remember her name.

-As I write this I hope that something will jar my memory and reveal to me her name.
+As I write the words I hope that something will jar my memory and reveal to me her name.
 I can see myself dialing her number and I can hear the voice on the other end say hello and then I respond asking for her, but her name eludes me like a wisp of smoke in a summer breeze.

 The woman on the line paused for a second and then responded angrily “who is this, is this some kind of a joke?”
 I started to respond but she quickly continued “I don’t think this is funny whoever you are”.
 I think I stuttered something but I was so taken aback I asked again to speak to her.
 The woman’s voice then took on an emotion that I could feel right through the phone, it was as if a cold hand reached out and grabbed at my heart.
 I held my breath as her voice continued “we just got back from her funeral and whoever you are this is not funny”.
 I could hear someone sobbing in the background as I pleaded “My name is Sandy and she asked me to call her today, it’s not a joke, please”

 Her voice became softer as she almost whispered “I’m sorry but we just got back from the funeral, she was killed in a car wreck last week and the funeral was today” there was a pause and she then continued “the phone was ringing when we walked in and I just thought, I’m sorry”

 I heard a click and the phone went dead.